lepisma/lepisma.github.io/_posts/2016-08-25-evidence-abuse.md

 - Scientists[1] say, this leads[2] to[3] that[4].
 References.
 - This, because [*insert your cult leader's wet dream*]

-Ask yourself, if these content passes through you unchecked, will you be able to shed the guilt of depriving kids of genuine 'curiosity'?
-Guilt of fooling people into believing they are 'Scientists'?
+Ask yourself, if these contents pass through you unchecked, will you be able to shed the guilt of depriving kids of genuine 'curiosity'?
+Guilt of fooling people into believing they are 'scientists'?
 Guilt of closing your eyes to the truth just because you are too lazy and want to be spoon fed by some know-it-all?
 Or maybe its all meaningless and you already are in a cult with mechanisms for redemption in place.